dotnet/android/build-tools/xaprepare/README.md

 ### Invocation

-In order to run the preparation utility on your development machine, all you need to do is to invoke the following command from the root of the `Xamarin.Android` source tree:
+In order to run the preparation utility on your development machine, all you need to do is to invoke the following command from the root of the .NET for Android source tree:

 ```
 make prepare